 Beach Hotel Mullaghmore

-This is a great place to stay in Mullaghmore, it’s a well-established hotel that has been around since the 1950s.
-The lovely hotel was bought by husband and wife, Pat & Louise, who have many years of experience in the hospitality industry.
+This is a great place to stay in the village.
+It’s a well-established hotel that has been around since the 1950s.
+The lovely hotel was bought by husband and wife Pat and Louise, who have many years of experience in the hospitality industry.

 They have a huge passion for both the hotel and Mullaghmore itself.
-You couldn’t find a better hotel that is located in the picturesque village of Mullaghmore.
-It directly overlooks the harbour as you’ll soon realise that most places here do.
-Also, the hotel is a short three-minute walk from the villages famous sandy beach.
+You couldn’t find a better hotel in the picturesque village of Mullaghmore.
+It directly overlooks the harbour, as you’ll soon realise that most places here do.
+Also, the hotel is a short three-minute walk from the village’s famous sandy beach.

-The Beach Hotel also has its own restaurant, a variety of special offers to suit whatever stay you’re looking for from family breaks to activity breaks as well as a couple getaways.
+The Beach Hotel also has its own restaurant and a variety of special offers to suit whatever stay you’re looking for, from family breaks to activity breaks to couple getaways.

 Pier Head Hotel, Spa and Leisure Centre

-If you’re looking for a hotel that’s filled with history then the Pier Head Hotel is the spot for you.
+If you’re looking for a hotel filled with history, the Pier Head Hotel is the spot for you.
 The place has been welcoming visitors for over 100 years.
-The McHugh family has owned the Pier Head Hotel since the early 1900s, seeing it grown and evolved under their management.
+The McHugh family has owned the Pier Head Hotel since the early 1900s, seeing it grow and evolve under their management.

-In 2005, the hotel was renovated into a 3-star hotel complete with 40 ensuite bedrooms, three restaurants, a Beauty & Hair Salon, Leisure Centre and Gift Shop.
+In 2005, the hotel was renovated into a 3-star hotel with 40 ensuite bedrooms, three restaurants, a Beauty & Hair Salon, a Leisure Centre and a Gift Shop.

-It has always played an important role in the local harbour life and has often welcomed guest from all around the globe.
-It has seen some famous faces through its doors such as late musician Leonard Cohen during his world tours in 2010 and 2015.
+It has always played an important role in the local harbour life and has often welcomed guests from all around the globe.
+It has seen some famous faces through its doors, such as the late musician Leonard Cohen during his world tours in 2010 and 2015.

-For three-stars, it offers so much more than expected with a brilliant spa experience and leisure facilities.
+It offers so much more than expected for three stars, with a brilliant spa experience and leisure facilities.

 Other Nearby Attractions